 Handicrafts – Taught with the Swedish “sloyd” technique, handicrafts classes build harmony between our hands and minds.
 While students will learn how to make crafts, our main goal is helping students learn problem solving through knowledge of many craft processes.
-This year we will study weaving, crochet, & yarn crafts; quilting (hand sewing & machine); and puppet making.
+This year we will study decoupage, applique, & yarn and rag weaving throughout the year.
 Taught by Ms. Sarah.
-(32 minutes)
+(28 minutes)

-Performing – This fall, students will learn to expressively communicate to a group, beginning with humorous poetry, then dramatic poetry, and storytelling.
-In the winter months, they will learn theater games and practice a short script, adapted for young students, of Romeo & Juliet.
-Don’t forget that Romeo & Juliet has an awesome fight scene, so of course we will need to practice some stage combat.
+Performing – This fall, students will learn to expressively communicate to a group, beginning with extemporaneous speaking, then persuasive speaking and debate – all in an age appropriate and cooperative way.
+In the winter months, they will learn theater games and practice a short script, adapted for young students, of Macbeth.
+Don’t forget that Macbeth has some violence, so of course we will need to practice some stage combat.
 Students will work on confidence, expressive vocal techniques, stage presence, and prop-making.
-In the spring, students will begin to learn extemporaneous speaking, informative speaking and team performance – all in an age appropriate and cooperative way.
-Taught by Ms. Stephanie (32 minutes)
+In the spring, students will begin to learn improvisational theater and theater games.
+Taught by Ms. Stephanie (28 minutes)

 Snack Time – A simple snack of crackers and carrots is provided; students with dietary limitations should bring their own snack.
 All students should bring their own water bottles.
 (20 minutes, midmorning)

 Music – We enjoy music through singing, dancing, playing rhythm instruments, and listening.
 We change the songs we learn each trimester, but always include a mix of folk songs, hymns, cultural music, and rounds.
 We will also be learning one two-part choral piece each trimester.
-This year we will also focus on one composer each trimester by learning about the music of John Philip Sousa, Ludwig van Beethoven, and George & Ira Gershwin.
+This year we will also focus on one composer each trimester.
 We will also play some percussive instruments and do some basics with the ukulele.
-We also scheduled to have some students come in to introduce instruments including the flute, french horn, violin, and piano.
+We also scheduled to have some students come in to introduce instruments.
 We will get to see how those instruments work and listen to a solo piece.
 The goal of this class is not a concert at the end, but to learn to understand and appreciate music.
 It will develop confidence in singing and teach students to appreciate a wide range of music.
-Taught by Ms. Johanna (32 minutes)
+Taught by Ms. Johanna or Ms. Maia (28 minutes)